webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

 process them 3, 1, 4, 0, 2 and you'd get the exact same result.
 The fact that they are independent means each iteration can be run in parallel by a different processor.
-Modern 2021 top end GPUs have ~10000 processors.
+Modern 2021 top end GPUs have 10000 or more processors.
 That means up to 10000 things can be run in parallel.
 That is where the power of using the GPU comes from.
 By following these patterns the system can massively parallelize the work.